Build NDAA-Grade Drone Hardware — Without Slowing Down

 On January 1, 2027, the exemption keeping foreign-made drones and critical components off the FCC Covered List expires — and the Blue UAS carve-out goes with it.

 Compliance isn’t a tax.
 Solved at the schematic instead of after first build, it’s how you ship NDAA-grade hardware faster than the teams still pretending the deadline isn’t coming.
-That’s what Amtech builds for the open-hardware UAS ecosystem.
+You bring the design — Amtech builds it, and makes sure it’s NDAA-compliant when it leaves the line.

 The Drone Compliance Cliff Is Real